 Schools, nonprofit agencies, and community organizations working with both children and adults in Allegheny, Beaver, Greene, and Washington Counties are eligible for an Artist Residency Project.
 School-based residencies include public, private, parochial, and charter schools serving elementary, middle, and high-school students.
 Residencies can also be designed at the collegiate level.
-Community-based residencies in social and human service agencies include social rehabilitation sites for adults, special needs children in an inclusion-oriented program, senior citizen facilities, as well as projects at many other types of community and cultural organizations.
+Community-based residencies may take place in any size community and/or in various types of community and cultural organizations, including social and human service agencies such as social rehabilitation sites for adults, special needs children in an inclusion-oriented program, senior citizen facilities, and/or military/veteran organizations.